 This unit provides an understanding of the basic anatomy of the head and neck, thorax, abdomen and pelvis, as well as the limbs.
 Radiographic images, cross-sectional imaging software, and diagrams are used to support the learning process.
-Co-Requisite: ANAT 701
+Co-Requisite: ANAT 701.
+Fall.

 ANAT 614 Evolutionary and Comparative Anatomy (3 cr. hrs.)
 This course will explore hypotheses that attempt to explain how arboreal apes evolved into terrestrial humans, and how the earliest hominins (human ancestors) evolved into modern H. sapiens.
 Special emphasis will be placed upon anatomical structures that are especially clinically relevant so that students begin to understand evolution's relevance to medicine.
 Content will be delivered through traditional lectures and textbook readings that are supplemented with readings from the peer-reviewed original literature, as well as handson laboratory exercises.
-Pre-Requisite: ANAT 701 development.
-Both sections will incorporate developmental genetics and clinical case vignettes to explain normal and abnormal development.
-Emphasis is placed on anatomical change with discussion of developmental mechanisms and physiology.
-This indepth look at embryology will provide a more profound understanding of human anatomy.
-Pre-requisite: ANAT 701
+Pre-Requisite: ANAT 701